 As we age the moisture levels in our skin start to dwindle.
 “When we get towards perimenopause we lose hyaluronic acid, a very important humectant that holds moisture in the skin,” explains Dr Hextall.
 “There are changes to the oils in our skin, too, and ceramides.”
 Without these important components in place, moisture can start to sneak through the cracks, leaving skin tight, sore and flaking.

 As we age, the speed at which our skin heals slows.
 This means that whereas it might have previously bounced back from a blemish in a couple of days without a trace, it will now be a longer process.
-Avoiding prodding, picking or squeezing your blemishes will reduce the amount of time they take up residency on your skin, as well as bring down the risk of scarring.
+Avoiding prodding, picking or squeezing your blemishes will reduce the amount of time they take up residency on your skin, as well as bring down the risk of developing spot scars.